National Trust Preservation Funds: Guidelines & Eligibility

 - At least three (3) competitive bids/quotes must be obtained for any procurement of services that exceed $50,000.
 This provision applies only to portions of the project supported by NTPF grant funds.

-- Consultants must be approved by the National Trust before grant funds are disbursed.
-National Trust Preservation Fund grants cannot be used to pay staff salaries.
+- Consultants, if being used, must be approved by the National Trust before grant funds are disbursed.
+This approval process will happen post-notification.
 Board members of the applicant organization cannot serve as consultants unless appropriate conflict of interest procedures are followed and documented.

 - Grant recipients are required to sign a contract agreeing to the conditions of the program.